 Heck, why stop at just two sides?
 Surely Keith Moon, one of rock’s most notorious schizophrenics deserved to show as many as five or six sides of his personality – which he sort of did anyway on this drunken mishmash of covers, often described as the “most expensive karaoke album in history.”
 With the doomed ‘Moon the Loon’ fast approaching his self-destructive peak, being aided and abetted by L.A.’s entire decadent rock star elite whilst recording ‘Two Sides of the Moon’ was probably not a good idea for the Who drummer.
 If nothing else, the album represents an unintended monument to the human liver’s remarkable endurance.

 ‘The Golden Scarab’

 If ever a solo album single-handedly put a legendary band’s achievements into question, then it is probably Ray Manzarek’s deplorable attempt to find life after the Doors via 1974’s unintentionally hilarious ‘The Golden Scarab.’
 Within seconds of needle meeting groove, “He Can’t Come Today’s” preposterously samba-fueled “Break on Through” reduction gives Vegas-era Elvis Presley a run for his jumpsuit and sets the tone for a harrowing sequence of songs juxtaposing cabaret, trite lyrics and lingering Doors-isms not fit for the most heinous bad acid comedown.
-Simply put, naught can compare to ‘The Golden Scarab’s’ sanity-challenging, trans-dimensional musical existence, somewhere between Memphis, Tenn. and Memphis, Egypt; hippy-dippy mysticism and any old lounge band playing at the nearest Holiday Inn.
+Simply put, naught can compare to ‘The Golden Scarab’s’ sanity-challenging, trans-dimensional musical existence, somewhere between Memphis, TN, and Memphis, Egypt; hippy-dippy mysticism and any old lounge band playing at the nearest Holiday Inn.
 Approach at your own risk…